 Ramalingam murder: Man who headed dawah team arrested in Tamil Nadu

-New Delhi, June 27: The National Investigation Agency has made a crucial arrest in connection with the Ramalingam murder case.
+New Delhi, June 27: The National Investigation Agency (NIA) has made a crucial arrest in connection with the Ramalingam murder case.
 The NIA arrested one Shali alias Muden Ahmed Shali, a 51 year old resident of Thenkasi, Tamil Nadu.

 The case pertains to the brutal attack and murder of Ramalingam by activists of the PFI/SDPI on February 5 2019.